 Planning Projects in the IT Helpdesk Environment

 What types of project are we talking about?
 The project could be, for example, rolling out a new company-wide business application, migrating end-users to a different mail client or rolling out an updated version of an existing application or technology already in use.
-If this is the case, chances are that setting up the Helpdesk support is one part of a larger, cross-departmental project.
-This is often where issues can begin if the PM of that project is not fully aware of the role that the Helpdesk will play or assumes that little planning is needed.
-In these circumstances, Helpdesk readiness can be overlooked, which is extremely frustrating for Helpdesk personnel and customers alike!
-If you are a Helpdesk project manager try to ensure that the wider IT organisation is aware of what the call centre does and the role it plays in providing end-user support in general.
+If this is the case, chances are that setting up the helpdesk support is one part of a larger, cross-departmental project.
+This is often where issues can begin if the project manager of that project is not fully aware of the role that the helpdesk will play or assumes that little planning is needed.
+In these circumstances, helpdesk readiness can be overlooked, which is extremely frustrating for helpdesk personnel and customers alike!
+If you are a helpdesk project manager try to ensure that the wider IT organisation is aware of what the call centre does and the role it plays in providing end-user support in general.

 Ask Questions From the Start

 As the helpdesk project manager, you need information to be able assess the scope of the project and the impact that it's going to have on helpdesk staff and its end-users.
 Here are some suggestions of what you may need to know:

 - When will the new support be required?

 - Are there any known risks at this point?